Customizing the CartoLayer style

 getFillColor accessor to retrieve the corresponding color for each feature property value:

-If you are using vector tiles, you just have in the client the data for the current viewport, so you cannot calculate thresholds taking into account the whole dataset.
-In this case, you have only two options: use the statistics provided by the map server (if available) or implement your own calculations using the data from the tileset source table.
+CartoLayer you are using vector tiles, so you just have in the client the data for the current viewport.
+You cannot calculate thresholds taking into account the whole dataset.
+In this case, you have only two options: use the statistics provided by the map server (if available) or implement your own calculations using the data from the source table.

 onDataLoad handler that receives the tileset metadata in TileJSON format as the argument.